liamgcollins/liamgcollins.github.io/_pages/about.md

 Workshop on Federated Learning in the Age of Foundation Models in Conjunction with NeurIPS 2023  **Best Paper**
 [\[PDF\]](https://arxiv.org/pdf/2310.04627.pdf)

-**PerfedSI: A Framework for Personalized Federated Learning with Side Information**
+**PerFedSI: A Framework for Personalized Federated Learning with Side Information**
 *LC, Enmao Diao, Tanya Roosta, Jie Ding, Tao Zhang*
 Workshop on Federated Learning: Recent Advances and New Challenges in Conjunction with NeurIPS 2022
 [\[PDF\]](https://openreview.net/pdf?id=HRZjvFkX-faD)